S.L. Benfica (youth): Notable players

-The following is a list of players who (have) represented Benfica's first-team in a minimum of 25 matches, or (have) reached 25 caps at full international level while at Benfica or another club.
-Over 1,000 players have come through Benfica's youth ranks, but only a small part of them played for the main team.
+Over 1,000 players have come through Benfica's youth ranks, but only a small part of them played for the club's first-team.
+The list below includes former youth players who represented the main team in a minimum of 25 matches, or those that reached 25 caps at full international level.
 In some occasions, graduates debuted for the first-team but left Benfica before reaching 25 matches and went on representing their national team at full international level.
-Those who meet the aforementioned criteria are listed below.
+Those players are also listed.
 (Time periods below correspond to when players joined Benfica youth.)